osiweb/unified_retro_keyboard/README.md

   can be also be populated to fit perfectly in an Apple II/II+ case (with corresponding Apple II keymaps), or an OSI case (with OSI adapter).
 - A Sol-20 compatible keyboard.
-- A keyscan/decoder interface module that can output parallel ASCII, and can be adapted for other protocols.
+- Keyscan/decoder interface modules that can output parallel ASCII, and can be adapted for other protocols.
+The interface modules support multiple keymaps (switch selectable) and can be used with the Classic and Sol-20 keybaords, and can also replace the Apple II/II+ keyboard encoder, or drive an OSI 542 keyboard.
 - An OSI-compatible interface module.